 Chao Family Comprehensive Cancer Center

-As the only National Cancer Institute-designated comprehensive cancer center in Orange County and the only one ranked among the nation's best by both U.S. News & World Report and Newsweek, we treat more patients with cancer — and more complex cases — than any other healthcare provider in the region.
+As the only National Cancer Institute-designated comprehensive cancer center in Orange County and the only one ranked among the nation's best by both U.S. News & World Report and Newsweek, we treat more patients with cancer — and more complex cases — than any other healthcare provider in our region.

-We also have one of the largest early-phase clinical research programs in Southern California, giving patients access to promising experimental medicines.
+- Offer one of the largest early phase clinical trials programs in Southern California, giving our patients access to promising therapies before they are available elsewhere

-With our world-class, multidisciplinary team of UCI Health surgeons, radiation oncologists, medical oncologists, pathologists, nurses, rehabilitation therapists, pharmacists, social workers and dietitians, we are able to address cancers of all types and degrees of severity.
+Our multidisciplinary team of world-class oncologists, surgeons, radiation oncologists, pathologists, nurses, rehabilitation therapists, pharmacists, social workers and dietitians works together seamlessly to treat cancers of all types and degrees of severity.
 Our cancer experts also are available to provide second opinions ›

 Learn more about our multidisciplinary cancer teams and related services, including: